cheshire-cat-ai/docs/mkdocs/administrators/env-variables.md

 The port on which Qdrant is running.
 Cat provides a ready-to-use Docker image for Qdrant.
 If you want to use an external instance of Qdrant, use this parameter to specify the port where it is running.

 Default value: `6333`

+### QDRANT_API_KEY
+This is used to set the Qdrant Api Key in the client connection statement.
+It should be configured if an Api Key is set up on the Qdrant Server.

+Default value: `[empty]`

 ### API_KEY
 By default, the core APIs don't require any authorization, if you set this parameter all endpoints will require an `access_token` header for authentication such as `access_token: your-key-here`.
 Failure to provide the correct access token will result in a 403 error.